ElisaDraia/New-Document/README.md

 **Test cases:** -> enter here test cases or at least the titles

 The test cases with steps can be viewed here:

+### 1.5 Test Implementation

+The following elements are needed to be ready before the test execution phase begins:

+- enter here what needs to be ready for the test execution to begin

+### 1.6 Test Execution

+- Test cases are executed on the created test Cycle summary:
+- Bugs have been created based on the failed tests.
+The complete bug reports can be found here:
+    - enter here bug titles

+### 1.7 Test Completion

+- Exit criteria was evaluated and passed
+- The traceability matrix was generated and can be founded here:
+- The execution chart was generated, the final report shows.... -> describe the final report

+-> enter here test execution report/chart

+## SQL section